wpilibsuite/allwpilib/design-docs/telemetry.md

 }
 ```

-### Pattern 3: Structured object publication
+### Pattern 3: Structured object publication with subtable

-Use `TelemetryLoggable` when an object should own its telemetry schema.
+Use `TelemetryLoggable` when an object wants to publish multiple values within a subtable.

 ```java
 Telemetry.log("superstructure", superstructureSnapshot);